 January 30, 2018

 Forty-five thousand acres of preserved open space.
 One hundred and fifty miles of trails.
 Sixty urban parks.
 It would be impossible to grow up in Boulder, Colorado, without developing a deep appreciation for the environment.
-Alex Barba is no exception.
+Alex Barba, Master of Public Affairs candidate, is no exception.

 Indeed, Barba was pursuing a degree in political science at Carleton College when she took a leave of absence to work on the 2008 Obama/Udall/Salazar federal campaigns in her home state.
 “Working on a campaign in Colorado will certainly open your eyes to the critical part the environment plays in our everyday lives,” she says.

 But it was her first post-graduation job, managing the energy practice groups at the Washington, DC, office of the law firm Skadden Arps from 2010 until 2012, that laid the foundation of what would become Barba’s conviction that policymaking must be approached holistically.
 “At the time, the Department of Energy Loan Guarantee program had energy lawyers who’d traditionally worked oil and gas deals working on solar and wind financings,” she recalls.
 “It showed me how very possible it is for environmentalists and financiers, bankers, and businesspeople to work together to solve climate challenges.”

 Barba went on to work as communications editor at The Climate Reality Project, the nonprofit founded by Al Gore in 2005, where she eventually decided to pursue an MPA.
 While she was accepted by a number of well-established programs, she chose Brown’s because of the quality of the “contact, attention, and energy” she received.
 What she didn’t know was that she would also meet environmental sociologist Timmons Roberts—and, by November, be on her way to meet with other concerned academics, scientists, and policymakers at the largest international conference on climate change in the world.